 Are there any secured cards with money-back incentives?

 You can get a Discover It credit card.
 This is a secured card that reports activity to the major credit bureaus, which means it is great for anyone to rebuild their credit.
 It doesn’t have fees when you’re late once there’s no surcharge, and you never have to worry about an annual fee.
 As a new cardholder, you also get your entire cashback amount doubled once your first year is up.

 What’s the best rewards card for bad credit?

 Unfortunately, credit card issuers view the cashback feature as a luxury that only the best borrowers can enjoy.
 You won’t find many companies that will offer you a credit card if you have bad credit easily.
 That said, you can still get a secured cashback credit card if you’re okay with going the secured route.
 Discover It Secured card is your main option right now.
 It requires collateral, but you can earn up to 5% on many of your purchases, and there aren’t any annual fees that you have to pay.

 What should you look for when choosing between cards?

 You also need to make sure the card you get doesn’t have a low maximum for the amount you can get back off your purchases.
-Most are capped at a certain amount, although the Chase Freedom Unlimited card will give you 1.5% back on everything you spend.
-You will find that the limits are higher (or unlimited) when you look at cards that just give a flat rate on everything you buy.
+Most are capped at a certain amount, although Chase Freedom Unlimited card will give you 1.5% back on everything you spend.
+You will find that the limits are higher (or unlimited) when you look at cards that give a flat rate on everything you buy.
 When you look at high percent cash back cards, you typically get capped at a low amount.

 What should you do and avoid when applying?